ComputBiophys/ProtRAP-LM/README.md

 `conda activate ProtRAP-LM`

-`conda install pytorch==2.0.0 -c pytorch`
+`conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia`

 `pip install numpy==1.24.2`

 ### Command
 #### Prediction
 `python ProtRAP-LM.py --input_file ./example/test.fasta --output_dir ./output/ --device cpu`

 $input_file is the path of the input file.

 $output_dir is the directory of the output file.

-$device is the device used in the calculation.
+$device is the device used in the calculation, 'cpu' for CPU only and 'cuda:0' for GPU support.

 ## Server
 Please try to use our server of ProtRAP-LM predictor at: